Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 Confused Flour Beetles (Tribolium confusum)

-Identification: Reddish-brown beetles, 3-4mm long, with gradually enlarged antennae (not clubbed like similar species).
+Identification: Reddish-brown beetles, 3-4mm long, with gradually enlarged antennae.

-Behavior: Thrive in flour and create quinones that give infested products a musty odor and pinkish color.
+Behavior: Thrive in flour and create quinones, giving infested products a musty odor.
 Cannot survive in whole grains with moisture below 10%.

 Preferred foods: Flour, cereal, crackers, spices, and chocolate.